How To Make Your Own Plant-Based Milk At Home: 3 Easy Recipes

 - Large bowl

-Almond Milk
+Almond Milk Recipe

 Give this homemade almond milk from the folks at Greenhouse Juice Co. a spin.
 Get this almond milk recipe.

-Oat Milk
+Oat Milk Recipe

 Spice up your oat milk with a pinch of sea salt, a dash of vanilla, maple syrup, or even a little cinnamon.
 Get this easy homemade oat milk recipe.

-Cashew Milk
+Cashew Milk Recipe

 Raw unsalted cashews are key to good homemade cashew milk, says Ashley Wittig, founder of Honey’s, a plant-based ice cream shop in Toronto.
 Get this easy cashew milk recipe.

-Gear Guide
+Plant-Based Milks Gear Guide

 Ready to make your own plant-based milk at home?
 Here are blenders that can power through nuts and grains at every price point.

-- KitchenAid K400 Blender, $199, kitchenaid.ca.
+- KitchenAid K400 Blender, $240, amazon.ca.
 This powerful KitchenAid offering uses texture pre-sets to blitz tough ingredients like nuts and ice.

-- Oster Versa, $273, oster.ca.
+- Oster Versa, $180, Walmart.ca.
 Oster’s high-performance blender offers an affordable alternative to its pricier counterparts.